YarnSpinnerTool/YSDocs/getting-started/yarn-syntax-and-file-structure-1/markup.md

 Different languages have different rules for how numbers are pluralised.

 In many languages, the term you use to refer to a thing depends on the the number of that thing.
-This is known as a *plural class*: in English, you can have one *apple*, but many *apples*, and you have have one *mouse*, but many *mice*.
+This is known as a *plural class*: in English, you can have one *apple*, but many *apples*, and you can have one *mouse*, but many *mice*.

 However, the rules vary significantly across different languages.
 English has two: "single", and "other".
 However, for example, Polish has multiple.